eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/historic_series.rst

 .. note::

-    When selecting *RAW_DATA* as the statistics kind, each bin will show the first data value recieved after the previous data point.
+    When selecting *RAW_DATA* as the statistics kind, each bin will show the first data value received after the previous data point.

 .. warning::